 Another important tip from the pros is to lengthen your stride.

-By making your gait longer, you will get from point A to point B faster, no matter what.
-After the first 15 yards, your strides should be more cyclical with the top to bottom knee drive over lengthened strides.
+By making your stride longer, you will get from point A to point B faster, no matter what.
+After the first 15 yards, your strides should be more cyclical with the top-to-bottom knee drive over lengthened strides.

 Check Your Posture to Improve Your 60-Yard Dash Time